-Weak or damaged floorboards – This happens if you have a very bad infestation.
+Weak or damaged floorboards – This happens if you have a nasty infestation.

-Live adult beetles – You will tend to see theses when the adults are looking to mate.
+Live adult beetles – You will tend to see these when the adults are looking to mate.

-Dead beetles – Every now and then an adult beetle can't escape a property so they will die.
+Dead beetles – Now and then an adult beetle can't escape a property so they will die.

-Woodworm can cause a serious amount of Structural Damage and could also pose Health Risks.
+Woodworm can cause a severe amount of Structural Damage and could also pose Health Risks.

 Woodworm Control Methods